-13. Remove any rust or dirt from the wheel bolts, mounting surfaces or spare wheel.
-Place the spare on the wheel mounting surface.
+- Remove any corrosion from the wheel bolts, mounting surface or spare wheel. - Place the spare tire on the mounting surface.

 Never use oil or grease on studs or nuts.
 If you do, the nuts might come loose.
 Your wheel could fall off, causing a serious accident.

-14. Replace the wheel nuts with the rounded end of the nuts toward the wheel.
+16. Replace the wheel nuts with the rounded end of the nuts toward the wheel.
 Tighten each nut by hand until the wheel is held against the hub.
-Lower the vehicle by rotating the wheel wrench counterclockwise.
-Lower the jack completely.